“Social media is not a media. The key is to listen, engage, and build relationships.”

 4. It has to be written in English or the language should be framed in a way that is well understood by an average consumer.

-5. Blanket disclosures in a profile/bio/about section would be considered inadequate since people accessing the site may prefer reading individual reviews or watch individual videos and not seeing the disclosure on another page
+5. Blanket disclosures in a profile/bio/about section would be considered inadequate since people accessing the site may prefer reading individual reviews or watching individual videos and not seeing the disclosure on another page

-6. In case the advertisement is only a picture such as Story on Instagram or Snapchat, the label has to be superimposed over the picture ensuring that an average user is able to notice it.
+6. In case the advertisement is only a picture such as Story on Instagram or Snapchat, the label has to be superimposed over the picture ensuring that an average user can notice it.

 For video posts:

-7. In the absence of a text post case in a video, the disclosure label has to be superimposed on the video so that it is noticeable for the viewer.
+7. In the absence of a text post case in a video, the disclosure label has to be superimposed on the video so that it is noticeable to the viewer.

-(a) Whenever the time span of the video is around 15 seconds or less, the disclosure label should be visible for a minimum of two seconds.
+(a) Whenever the period of the video is around 15 seconds or less, the disclosure label should be visible for a minimum of two seconds.

-(b) Videos that are longer than 15 seconds, less than two minutes, the disclosure label has to be visible for one-third the length of the video.
+(b) For Videos that are longer than 15 seconds, or less than two minutes, the disclosure label has to be visible for one-third the length of the video.

 (c) Videos longer than two minutes should have a disclosure label for the whole timespan where the brand and its features are being promoted as well as mentioned.